 - 1. Visitors are allowed in the service reception area only.
 Visitors are not allowed in the classrooms, student lounge, or clinic classroom area. - 2.
-Only emergency calls are permitted on the business phone.
-Students may use the student phones for a limited time.
-Please keep your calls to three (3) minutes or less. - 3.
+Only emergency calls are permitted on the business phone. - 3.
 Cell phones are permitted in assigned areas of the school. - 4.
 Future Professionals may not visit with another Future Professional who is servicing a service guest. - 5.
 Future Professionals may not gather around the service desk, service reception area, or offices. - 6.
 Food, drinks, and water bottles are allowed only in the lunchroom. - 7.
 The school is a smoke-free campus. - 8.
-Stealing or taking school property or another's personal property is unacceptable and grounds for termination.
+Stealing or taking school property or another's personal property is unacceptable and grounds for termination. - 9.
+School administration has the right to access and inspect a Future Professionals locker at any time, refer to the locket policy.